Need to know

 Note that a super payment appearing on your payslip doesn't necessarily mean you're getting this money – make sure it's actually going into your account.

 How much super are you entitled to?

 Your employer currently has to pay 11% of your 'ordinary time' earnings.
 This amount is scheduled to increase by 0.5% each year until it reaches 12% in 2025.

 Overtime doesn't count as ordinary time earnings, so you aren't entitled to super on this work.

 Very high income earners may also earn more than the Maximum Super Contribution.
 This threshold is updated each year in this ATO table.
-For example, if you earn more than $58,920 in super for the 2021/22 financial year, your employer doesn't have to pay you any more super beyond this amount.
+For example, if you earn more than $60,220 income per quarter for the 2022/23 financial year, your employer doesn't have to pay you any more super beyond this amount.

 The ATO has a useful calculator to work out exactly how much super your employer needs to pay you.

 How often does your employer have to pay you super?

 Employers only have to pay super quarterly, although many already pay it alongside wages.